i05nagai/memorandum/language/english_speaking.md

     * trick
     * disadvantage
 * gyp
+    * to cheat someone
+        * I think the taxpayers are getting gypped.
+    * pain or trouble
 * rook
 * defraud
+    * to take or keep sth illegaly from sb by deceiving the person
+    * She is charged with defrauding the Internal Revenue Service.
 * mastermind
 * empty
 * wear sb like a hat